-The risks are identified in five risk categories: business, operational, financial, corporate and country risks.
+The risks are identified in five risk categories: business, operational, legal, financial and country risks.
 The identified risks are classified on two axes: probability and impact or consequence.
 Decisions are made and action plans defined to mitigate the identified risks.

-Also the risk sensitivity evolution (decrease, increase, stable) is measured to address the effectiveness of the action implementation and potential risk context changes.
+Also the risk sensitivity evolution (decrease, increase, stable) is evaluated.